 Sharon is committed to the conservation and reuse of Canada's built heritage.
 To this end, she was appointed to the Toronto Preservation Panel served a term as Vice-President of the Architectural Conservancy of Ontario, and was a member of Heritage Canada.
 As part of this commitment to architecture, Sharon contributes to the education of the field, teaching at the University of Victoria's Graduate Professional Program in Cultural Heritage Studies.
-She is also active with a number of related organizations, such as the Society for the Study of Goldsmith Borgol Architecture in Canada, the Society of Architectural Historians, and the Association of Preservation

-& Company Ltd. Technology.
-Professional service also included jury Architects member of the City of Toronto Heritage Grant 362 Davenport Program Selection Committee (2009-2010).
+She is also active with a number of related organizations, such as the Society for the Study of Goldsmith Borgol Historians, and the Association of Preservation & Company Ltd. Technology.
+Professional service also included jury Architects member of the City of Toronto Heritage Grant Program Selection Committee (2009-2010).